-From its scanty beginnings in 1718 supporting the city's original 14 blocks, the drainage, sewerage and water infrastructure have made it possible to build and later expand the City of New Orleans.
-In 1899, the Louisiana Legislature authorized the creation of the Sewerage & Water Board of New Orleans (S&WB) to provide vital water and sewerage services.
-The Sewerage & Water Board of New Orleans is proud of its 118 year history of providing safe, reliable water to the City of New Orleans including Algiers.
+In 1899, the Louisiana Legislature authorized the creation of the Sewerage & Water Board of New Orleans to provide vital quality of life services.
+The Sewerage & Water Board of New Orleans is proud of its 119 year history of providing safe, reliable water to the City of New Orleans including Algiers.
+Today, the Sewerage & Water Board supports a thriving and vibrant city that has grown from its continued page 7